Significant-Gravitas/AutoGPT/docs/challenges/building_challenges.md

 ⚙️ DevOps Skills: Experience with CI pipelines in GitHub and possibly Google Cloud Platform will be instrumental in streamlining our operations.

 Are you ready to play a pivotal role in Auto-GPT's journey?
-Apply now to become a Challenge Creator! 🚀
+Apply now to become a Challenge Creator by opening a PR! 🚀

 # Getting Started